| |

 Where to stay for 3 days in Busan

 We chose an area near Haeundae Beach, which was great for exploring the nearby cafes and bars along the waterfront.
-It was also conveniently located near the Busan metro, and with a few transfers, we could easily get around to all of the destinations on our itinerary.
+It was also conveniently located near the Busan metro, and with a few transfers, we could quickly get around to all of the destinations on our itinerary.

 Also, on our first trip, we stayed on Yeongdo Island at one of the most picture-perfect hotels in Busan.